Meadows Field Airport

-Meadows Field (IATA: BFL, ICAO: KBFL, FAA LID: BFL) is a public airport in Kern County, California, United States, three miles northwest of Downtown Bakersfield.
-It is the main airport for the Bakersfield area, and one of two international airports in the San Joaquin Valley.
+Meadows Field (IATA: BFL, ICAO: KBFL, FAA LID: BFL) is a public airport in Kern County, California, United States, three miles northwest of downtown Bakersfield.
+It is the main airport for the Bakersfield area, and one of two airports in the San Joaquin Valley, the other being Fresno Yosemite International Airport.
 Also known as Kern County Airport #1, it is located in an area of unincorporated Kern County adjacent to Oildale, California.

 Federal Aviation Administration records show 141,847 passenger boardings (enplanements) in calendar year 2008, 103,067 in 2009 and 111,699 in 2010.
 It is included in the Federal Aviation Administration (FAA) National Plan of Integrated Airport Systems for 2021–2025, in which it is categorized as a non-hub primary commercial service facility.

 History

 Aviation has been linked to Kern County for almost as long as the existence of the industry.
 In 1891, Charles Howard ascended in a hot air balloon to 1000 ft.
 He jumped and landed safely with a parachute he designed and constructed.
 By 1910, only seven years after the Wright Brothers' first airplane flight, aircraft began arriving in the county.
 They were brought in by Glenn Curtiss (in conjunction with the Kern County Board of Trade).
 The first flight in the area was flown by Charles Hamilton.

 Bakersfield then had two airfields.
 The more prominent field was at Sacramento and Monterey streets in East Bakersfield (at the time, mostly empty fields).
 It was named Bernard Field and was run by the Pacific Aero Club.
 The field would be a stop for US Air Mail from 1923 to 1926 (when that moved to Meadows Field).
 Another airfield was on the Panorama Bluffs in Northeast Bakersfield where Greenlawn Mortuary is today.

 With the development of commercial air service, Bakersfield needed a purpose-built commercial airport.
 In 1926, the Kern County Chamber of Commerce constructed and operated a new airport called Kern County Airport No. 1.
 Originally at the intersection of U.S. Route 99 and Norris Road, the following year it was moved one mile east to its current location.
 The original facility had one runway, one terminal building, and a few hangars and other buildings.
 In 1935, Kern County bought the airport from the Chamber of Commerce.
 It was the first county-owned airport in the nation.